karora-9/Hotel-Booking-Site/README.md

-# Hotel-Booking-Site
+# Hotel-Infinity
+## This is a hotel booking website.
+## This is made for INT 219 Project.

-This website is completely static and is made using HTML, CSS, JavaScript, JQuery and Bootstrap.
-It includes several pages namely home page/landing page, about us, available rooms, price listing, contact us and finally login/register on the website.
+### This website is completely static and is made using HTML, CSS, JavaScript, JQuery and Bootstrap